BCG Henderson Institute

 Global Leader, BCG Henderson Institute

-Nikolaus was also named a BHI Fellow in 2016, focused on researching collaboration in the digital age and the crucial role that cross-border joint ventures, alliances, and business ecosystems play.
+Previously, as an Alum Fellow (2016-2019), he focused on researching collaboration in the digital age and the crucial role that cross-border joint ventures, alliances, and business ecosystems play.

 He is a frequent speaker on these topics speaking at events such as The Economist in addition to C-suite events of Fortune 500 clients.
 His work has been published in leading publications including The World Economic Forum and Harvard Business Review, among others.